Martin-Ian/Flash-game/README.md

-# Processing code
+# Flash code

-I'm guna first make a simple ame in processing

-This repo is where the code will go
+This repo may be empty for a while as I learn flash